CrunchyData/crunchy-katacoda/postgresql-devel/basics/basicdatatype/03-numeric.md

 intermediate steps.
 You might also run into rounding errors or loss in precision.

+Additionally, if you ever change the locale or underlying currency setting, existing monetary values don't get updated or converted.

 If you're only ever going to work with a single currency, and won't be going beyond simple mathematical operations such as addition or subtraction, `money` might be a good option since it can boost performance.
 Otherwise, sticking to